github/branch-deploy/README.md

 > Keep reading to learn more about this Action!
 Even further details about how this Action works can be found below as well

+You can check out further examples by checking out our [examples](docs/examples.md) documentation

 ## About 💡

 Before we get into details, let's first define a few key terms below: